World Travel Awards Winner Machu Travel Peru 2025

 Buying Machu Picchu online

 Fortunately, just like with train tickets to Machu Picchu, you’ll find several ways to book your entry passes.
 The main options are in-person purchase in Cusco and advance online booking.
-We want to focus on the latter, as it’s the most common method among travelers.
-Below are the detailed steps for purchasing your official tickets to the Inca citadel for the first time.
+This guide focuses on the online process as it’s the most common method among travelers.
+Below are the detailed steps for purchasing your official entrance to the Inca citadel for the first time.

 How to buy a Machu Picchu tickets